What causes different kinds of discharge?

 What is discharge caused by?

-It's healthy to have discharge from your vagina.
-Normal discharge is mucus that is produced by the cervix (the neck of the womb).
+A regular discharge from your vagina is completely normal and healthy.
+It normally consists of mucus that is produced by the cervix (the neck of the womb).
 Healthy discharge is odourless and white or clear and is not accompanied by any vaginal soreness or itchiness.

-Discharge varies depending on where you are in your menstrual cycle.
-More discharge is normally produced when you ovulate.
+The discharge varies depending on where you are in your menstrual cycle.
+A larger amount is normally produced when you ovulate.
 Lots of pregnant women have what’s called pregnancy discharge, and breastfeeding women may produce more discharge.

-If you notice changes in your discharge’s usual amount, colour, texture or smell, then it could be caused by an infection in the vagina such as thrush or a sexually transmitted infection (STI).
-If you notice any sudden changes in your discharge that you don’t recognise as normal for you, it could be a sign of vaginal infection or more serious problems.
+Changes in your discharge’s usual amount, colour, texture or smell could also be caused by an infection in the vagina such as thrush or a sexually transmitted infection (STI).
+If you notice sudden changes in your discharge that you don’t recognise as normal for you, it could be a sign of vaginal infection or more serious problems.

 Signs to look out for are: